 What arrangements do you have for consulting with parents of children with SEND and involving them in their child’s education?

 At Bishop Monkton School we recognise parents/carers as equal partners in their child’s education.
 For this reason we work closely with parents; teachers will discuss any concerns they may have regarding a pupil and may, at this stage, involve the SENCO.
 There are 2 formal parents meetings during the school year and an opportunity to discuss the children’s report in the summer term.
 At parents meetings parents will be made aware of the progress their child has made and what needs to be done to support the child.
-Children who have an IPM would have this updated each half term and this would be shared with parents.
-This may involve a further meeting where the support a child is receiving in school would be made clear and any out of school support would be suggested.
+Children who have an IPM would have this updated each term and this would be shared with parents.
+This would involve a further meeting where the support a child is receiving in school would be made clear and any out of school support would be suggested.
 Some children may have a home – school diary to enable communication between parents and school staff.
 Parents are encouraged to talk to teachers at any time during the school year should they have concerns.
 Children with more complex special educational needs may have an Education Health Care Plan (EHCP) which is formally reviewed on an annual basis.
 The school encourages open dialogue with parents in order to promote a partnership approach.

 What arrangements do you have in place in your school to consult with young people with SEND and how do you involve them in their education?

 The school has a strong Pupil Voice.
 We have a school council who are involved in supporting children, setting rules and fundraising.
-We also have a collective worship group, Greenbugs, school prefects, house captains and ambassadors all of whom are used to consult with.
+We also have a collective worship group, Eco-Squad, school prefects, house captains and wellbeing warriors all of whom are used to consult with.
 We regularly seek the views of children both informally in class to assess our classroom environments and resources the children have access to and formally with pupil voice questionnaires to gain an insight into provision and aspects of social and emotional wellbeing.
 Children with SEND are also consulted on their provision through their individual provision maps and have opportunities to set their own targets as well as discuss and reflect on their progress.